Yermehyaw/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

 2: Copies n bytes of a string into another string
 3: Compares two strings, seeking the first different character and returns the difference
+4: Reverses an array of integers
+5: Change lowercase chars to uppercase chars